kschellack/cyber/PythonHackathon.md

 # Project:  Build an application that will
-# allow monitoring and variable
-# quantization of power production
+# allow monitoring of power production
-# per time window

 ## This project is a very practical in that it provides further insight to my solar system.